-3.10.1 General requirements of a barometer comparison
+3.6.1 General requirements of a barometer comparison

 In view of the importance of accurate pressure observations, especially for aeronautical and synoptic purposes, and of the various possible errors to which barometers are subject, all station barometers should be checked regularly by an inspector.
 Some guidance is given in the following sections regarding the equipment to be used for checks, the frequency with which these should be carried out, and other related topics.
-Where precision aneroid barometers are used as station barometers, they should be checked frequently (at least once every week) against a mercury or digital barometer, and a permanent record of all such checks should be kept on a suitable card or in a special logbook.
+Where precision aneroid barometers are used as station barometers, they should be checked frequently (e.g. every 6 months) against a reference digital barometer or traveling standard, and a permanent record of all such checks should be kept on a suitable card or in a special logbook.

-Alternatively, mercury barometers can be dispensed with if a daily comparison, both with a second aneroid barometer kept at the station and with analysed pressures in the vicinity, is undertaken.
-This should be supported by six monthly checks with a travelling standard.

 The following symbols may be used to denote various categories of barometers in a National Meteorological Service:

 A: A primary or secondary standard barometer capable of independent determination of pressure to an uncertainty of 0.05 hPa or less;